DoctorWayWay/doctorwayway/README.md

 - Working on my first independent full stack TypeScript web app I am calling [_"Jounraler"_](https://github.com/waylonturbes/journaler)

 ## :seedling: About me
 I am open minded, fairly competitive, and I enjoy grinding out my weaknesses.
 Coming into 2021, I had absolutely no experience with programming.
-Since I wanted to enter the tech industry, my brother told me about BloomTech(fka Lambda School) and how they have a course that can turn people into certified Full Stack Web Developers through 6 months of vigorous training.
+Since I wanted to enter the tech industry, my brother told me about BloomTech and how they have a course that can turn people into certified Full Stack Web Developers through 6 months of vigorous training.

 Now 5 months into the course, I can definitely feel the impact it has made on me.
 I have grown fond of both front and back-end development, and am excited to continue my journey.